Sunscreens: Protect Your Skin

 an SPF of 30 or higher.

 Remember that children need protection from the sun, too.
 Sunscreens are recommended

 for everyone over 6 months of age.
 For babies younger than 6 months, the American

 Academy of Pediatrics approves of the use of sunscreen only if adequate clothing and

 shade are not available.
-Parents should still try to avoid sun exposure, especially
+Parents should still try to keep young babies away from sun

 Don't rely on sunscreen alone